Black Rose (Black Rose album): Singles

+"Never Should've Started" was released as a single (Casablanca, #NB 2312), featuring "Young and Pretty" as its B-side.
+Cash Box noted that although Cher "may prefer to stay in the background, from an image standpoint", she is "right out front vocally" on "Never Should've Started", alongside musicians such as Les Dudek, Ron Ritchotte and Gary Ferguson.
+Record World described the song as a "powerhouse rocker", noting that Cher "poses as a sweet little kitten on the intro and then rips open", while praising the "crack band" for delivering "loads of AOR-pop appeal".

 Critical reception

 The reviews were mixed, many critics questioning Cher's credibility and drawing comparisons to other New Wave rock groups, particularly Blondie.
+Cash Box described Black Rose as a "slick power rock" album with "enough rocking punch to satisfy AOR programmers".
 Billboard magazine said that "[...] it shapes a New Wave style that fits the midtempo rock mode with which the main group members are associated" and about Cher "especially well done though Cher's vocals are emotional and full of life on the entire disk".

 People magazine said that "Cher's quivering, over-mannered vocals on this LP need all the help they can get, and she gets more than she deserves" and "This album could be vastly improved, rerecorded by the Group with No Singer".